Ratchet & Clank (2002 video game): Plot

 Ratchet and Clank fly to Quartu in order to find out about the Blarg's next move.
-Immediately after realizing that Drek intends to destroy Veldin with a planet-destroying weapon called the Deplanetizer and allow his already-completed planet to take its orbit, Ratchet swears revenge on Drek for his mercilessness.
+Drek intends to destroy Veldin with a planet-destroying weapon called the Deplanetizer and allow his already-completed planet to take its orbit.
+Ratchet swears to make Drek pay for his mercilessness.
 The Blarg and Drek are pursued to Veldin by a vengeful Ratchet, and soon a vicious battle ensues.
-Once the fight reaches the Deplanetizer, Drek reveals that he was the one who polluted the Blargian homeworld, and did so as an attempt to make a profit from creating and selling the artificial planet to the Blarg.
+Once the fight reaches the Deplanetizer, Drek reveals that he deliberately polluted the Blargian homeworld to profit from creating and selling the artificial planet to the Blarg.
 He intends to repeat the whole process with the new world so he can continue destroying planets and getting rich.
 After disabling Drek's mech, Ratchet launches Drek to his new planet, which is destroyed when Ratchet fires the Deplanetizer at it.
 Chunks of the planet begin to impact Veldin's surface, causing the duo to nearly fall to their death.
 Clank saves Ratchet, however his arm ends up badly damaged, with Ratchet remarking he will be fine and seemingly leaves the scene.
 A distraught Clank begins to walk away, only for Ratchet to return to take Clank home and repair him.
 The duo walk home together.

 In a post-credits scene, Qwark advertises his "Personal Hygienator", much to Ratchet and Clank's disgust and discomfort, as Clank turns off the Holovision.